-The amount of women who suffer from symptoms of hormone imbalance is staggering, at upwards of over 40 million.
-With symptoms ranging from painful periods, irregular periods, weight gain, mood swings, lack of energy, no or low libido, to fertility issues, anxiety, depression, insomnia, acne or skin issues, and the list goes on – it’s enough to make a woman feel like she’s going crazy at times.
+The amount of women that suffer from symptoms of hormone imbalance is disheartening.
+Millions experience symptoms ranging from painful periods, irregular periods, weight gain, mood swings, lack of energy, no or low libido, to fertility issues, anxiety, depression, insomnia, acne or skin issues, and more.
+It’s enough to make a woman feel like she’s going crazy at times.

 Hormones affect everything that is happening within our bodies.
 Whether you have a cycle or not, your body is producing all sorts of varying hormones.
 In order to remain balanced, and avoid becoming symptomatic these hormones need to be properly metabolized.